metapolator/metapolator/installation.md

 $ mkdir metapolator_tests
 $ cd metapolator_tests
-/home/rrt/repo/metapolator-rrthomas/metapolator_tests
 $ metapolator
 Usage: metapolator [options] [command]

 Commands:

-   delete <[project/]master>                             delete the given master dev-playground-cps <cps-file>                         process the given CPS file dev-playground-cps-algebra <equation>                 insert a linear equation dev-playground-cps-selectors <master> <selectors>     run a comma-separated list of selectors on the given master export <[project/]master> <ufo>                       export a master to a UFO import <ufo> <[project]/master>                       import a UFO to a master init <name>                                           initialise a new project called <name>
+   delete <[project/]master>                             Delete the given master dev-playground-cps <cps-file>                         Process the given CPS file dev-playground-cps-algebra <equation>                 Insert a linear equation dev-playground-cps-selectors <master> <selectors>     Run a comma-separated list of selectors on the given master export <[project/]master> <ufo>                       Export a master to a UFO import <ufo> <[project]/master>                       Import a UFO to a master init <name>                                           Initialise a new project called <name>
-   interpolate <masters> <proportions> <new-master>      interpolate a comma-separated list of masters according to a corresponding list of proportions red-pill [ufo]                                        open a UFO (default: current directory) in the red-pill web interface help <sub-command>                                    Show the --help for a specific command
+   interpolate <masters> <proportions> <new-master>      Interpolate a comma-separated list of masters according to a corresponding list of proportions red-pill [ufo]                                        Open a UFO (default: current directory) in the red-pill web interface help <sub-command>                                    Show the --help for a specific command
 $ metapolator init test.ufo
 $ ls